Subchapter C. ELECTRONIC CASE RECORD PUBLIC ACCESS POLICY OF THE UNIFIED JUDICIAL SYSTEM OF PENNSYLVANIA

 (2) In addition to the request form, the requestor shall submit in writing:

-(i) the purpose/reason for the request;
+a. the purpose/reason for the request;

-(ii) identification of the information sought;
+b. identification of the information sought;

-(iii) explanation of the steps that the requestor will take to ensure that the information provided will be secure and protected;
+c. explanation of the steps that the requestor will take to ensure that the information provided will be secure and protected;

-Source The provisions of this § 213.74 amended November 26, 2012, effective January 1, 2013, 42 Pa.B.
-7520.
-Immediately preceding text appears at serial pages (347801) to (347802).
+The provisions of this § 213.74 amended November 26, 2012, effective January 1, 2013, 42 Pa.B.
+7520; amended September 20, 2019, effective immediately, 49 Pa.B.
+5422; amended November 19, 2021, effective January 1, 2022, 51 Pa.B.
+7411.
+Immediately preceding text appears at serial page (397935).

 § 213.75.
 Requests for Electronic Case Record Information from Another Court or Office.

-Any request for electronic case record information from another court should be referred to the proper record custodian in the court or office where the electronic case record information originated.
+Any request for electronic case record information from another court or office should be referred to the proper record custodian in the court or office where the electronic case record information originated.
 Any request for electronic case record information concerning multiple magisterial district judge courts or judicial districts should be referred to the Administrative Office of the Pennsylvania Courts.

 § 213.76.
 Responding to a Request for Access to Electronic Case Records.

-(a) Within 10 business days of receipt of a written request for electronic case record access, the respective court or office shall respond in one of the following manners:
+A. Within 10 business days of receipt of a written request for electronic case record access, the respective court or office shall respond in one of the following manners:

-(1) fulfill the request, or if there are applicable fees and costs that must be paid by the requestor, notify requestor that the information is available upon payment of the same;
+(1) fulfill the request, or if there are applicable fees and costs that must be paid by the requestor, notify the requestor that the information is available upon payment of the same;

 (2) notify the requestor in writing that the requestor has not complied with the provisions of this policy;